 Partnering with other businesses is a strategic way to reach new audiences.
-Find a partner that makes sense for your brand and look for ways to work together.
+You can find a partner that makes sense for your brand and look for ways to work together.

 One example is when Pig of the Month BBQ partnered up with Instructables in an online contest to give away a year’s supply of bacon.
 Entrants were encouraged to create a unique bacon recipe and upload the instructions to the Instructables site.
-And the brand received dozens of unique entries:
+The brand received dozens of fantastic entries:

-Partners don’t have to be other brands—you can look to influencers as well.
-They can host a giveaway on their blog, featuring your products and links back to your site, as well as promoting via their social media channels.
+Partners don’t have to be other brands—you can also look to influencers.
+They can host a giveaway on their blog featuring your products and links back to your site and promote via their social media channels.

 7. Charitable contests

-Challenge your customers or employees to give back with a fundraising contest.
-Perhaps you’ll match the amount raised by the entrant who raises the most funds, as well as reward them with a prize pack reflective of your brand and products.
+Could you challenge your customers or employees to donate with a fundraising contest?
+Perhaps you’ll match the amount raised by the entrant who submits the most funds and reward them with a prize pack reflective of your brand and products.

 📌 GET STARTED: With Shopify, it’s easy to customize your POS system and extend its capabilities.
-Find apps built by our trusted partners the Shopify App Store to help you do anything–from counting foot traffic, to launching a loyalty program and more.
+Find apps built by our trusted partners, the Shopify App Store, to help you do anything–from counting foot traffic to launching a loyalty program.

-Arguably one of the most well-known examples of a gamified contest is McDonald’s Monopoly challenge.
+The McDonald's Monopoly challenge is one of the most well-known examples of a gamified contest.
 Essentially, customers collect game pieces when they make qualified purchases.
-Some pieces have instant prizes (like free food and beverages from McDonald’s), while others require a collection of pieces to add up to more valuable prizes.
+Some parts have instant prizes (like free food and beverages from McDonald’s), while others require a collection of essays to add to more valuable tips.

 Looking at this example can teach you a few things.
 First, the way to enter this contest is through making purchases.
-This boosts sales and incentivizes purchases.
+This boosts sales and incentivizes investments.
 Second, McDonald’s has created a conversation.
 It has hosted this contest regularly for so long that you’d be hard-pressed to find someone who hasn’t heard of it.
 And finally, McDonald’s has made it both fun and easy.
-If a contest is too difficult to enter or requires too many steps, you’ll experience disinterest and drop-off.
+If a contest is brutal to enter or requires too many steps, you’ll experience disinterest and drop-off.

-You don’t have to create a Monopoly game to hold this kind of contest.
+You don’t have to create a Monopoly game to hold this contest.
 Get creative!